 How do you decide whether a country is the worst to live in?
 The question is rather subjective, so, to help people gain insight into the living conditions of different countries, research studies have created an index of misery using a combination of real measurable data.

-In the past couple of years, various interesting statistics pertaining to the living conditions in different countries have been created, including the increasingly popular ‘Misery Index’.
+In the past couple of years, various interesting statistics pertaining to the living conditions in different countries have been created, including the increasingly popular "Misery Index".
 Viewing this index, it is obvious that factors such as unemployment, corruption, lack of economic freedom, runaway inflation and political stability all can contribute to making life more miserable for a nation’s citizens.
 Although there is no denying that subjectivity affect those deriving these qualitative metrics, the significance it holds around the world is quite interesting, nonetheless.
-The ten most miserable countries in the world to live in as of 2014-2015 were:
+The ten most miserable countries in the world to live in as of 2018 were:

-There are plenty of issues across the nation that have contributed to the misery of Argentine citizens.
+Known to be a sunny, vibrant country on the coast of the South Atlantic Ocean in South America, Argentina may seem like a surprising addition to this list.
+However, there are plenty of issues across the nation that have contributed to the misery of Argentine citizens.
 To begin with, inflation is extremely high in the country at a mind-boggling 36.4%.
 Next, the country’s economy has not managed to move forward for years, and it continues to grapple with a ballooning fiscal deficit.
 Crime rates are also known to be fairly high in Argentina, with drug-fueled violence leading the way.
-It is because of the combined effect of all these factors that Argentina has managed to score the second position in the list of the most miserable countries in the world.
+It is because of the combined effect of all these factors that Argentina has managed to score the third position in the list of the most miserable countries in the world.

 The most prominent factor driving another South American country, Venezuela, to the very top of the list of most miserable countries is its high consumer price inflation, which was recorded as having reached an astounding 62.2% in 2014.
 With oil prices experiencing a free fall in Venezuela, it is no surprise that its petroleum-driven economy faced extreme swings in temperament.
 In fact, inflation here increased to the point that an iPhone became worth nearly $50,000!
+Aside from luxury items, everyday necessities have also gone up to reach unsustainable levels.
 Such aspects inherent to the shattered economy continue to perpetuate the distress of the citizens of Venezuela.
-Despite where they may stand now, there is still hope that the country will be able to turn things around, to some degree at least, by the time our next list of miserable countries is released.